Scarabaeus1031/NEXAH/NAVIGATOR/symbolic_layer/NEXAH_SYMBOLIC_NOTATION.md

 **Status:** Experimental / observed structure

 This document defines the emerging symbolic language of NEXAH.
-It is not a predefined symbolic system, but a notation that arises directly from observed geometric, dynamical and numerical structures.
+It is not a predefined symbolic system, but a notation that arises directly from observed geometric, dynamical and numerical structures in the Field Layer, Root Cube and URF Axial Space.

 ---

 ## Core Expressions

-**CHANNEL + SWITCH → NCS**
-NCS = Navigation Control System
+**NCS** → Navigation Control System
-→ field-aligned movement with switchable transitions
+→ field-aligned movement with switchable transitions (central element: 292 NCS Switch)

-**DRAFT + DRIFT + HOUSING → DKH**
-DKH = Dynamics – Knick/Coupling – Housing
+**DKH** → Dynamics – Knick/Coupling – Housing
-→ the three-layer quantization structure around the Critical Line
+→ three-layer quantization structure (Draft + Drift + Housing) around the Elastic Axis

 ---